ChrisF1976/MMM-ShellyStatusTable/README.md

 It is currently hard to say if every device is considered correctly.
 I have the following devices and it works:
  - Shelly Plug / PlugS
  - Shelly Plus Plug S
  - Shelly Plus 1 PM
+ - Shelly PM Mini Gen 3

 ## Installation